v2fly/v2fly-github-io/docs/en_US/config/outbounds.md

 > `sendThrough`: address

-The IP address used to send data, valid when the host has multiple IP addresses, the default value is `"0.0.0.0"`.
+The IP address used to send data, which may be necessary if the host has multiple IP addresses.
+The default value is `"0.0.0.0"`.

 > `protocol`: string

 The name of the connection protocol.
-See the protocol list for optional values.
+See the protocol list for values.

 > `settings`: OutboundConfigurationObject